aws-samples/how-to-write-more-correct-software-workshop/README.md

 ## Why does code have to be correct?

-If code is not correct it may not work.
-In which case you risk blocked builds.
+If code is not correct it may not work, in which case you risk blocked builds.
 What if it is incorrect but everything still works?
 This can be much worse.

-Let's keep it positive.
-Correct software improves

-* Operations -
-  Your software performs as you expect, more uptime.
-* Evolution -
-  You know what needs to change, faster development.
-* Security -
-  You can reason about security properties, better sleep.

 ## How hard can it be?